-Best Private Student Loans
+Best Place for Student Loans

-Best Student Loans: What to Consider
+Best Student Loan Companies: What to Consider

 In order to properly shop around for a quality student loan, you should keep the most important questions and features in mind.

 - Are federal student loans an option for you?
 These are generally one of the safest bets for students in relation to the typical bank loans.
 A subsidized Stafford Loan is very affordable and the interest rates do not fluctuate.
 Plus, the government pays your interest while you are attending school, as long as you have at least a half-time attendance schedule.
-To qualify you need to have an income that would reflect financial need and the qualifications required by FAFSA.
+To qualify, you need to have an income that would reflect financial need and the qualifications required by FAFSA.

 - Your school may recommend a lender but you shouldn't borrow blindly.
 Find out the reason behind the recommendation.
 Even if the lender has special offers for your university, investigate them first.